 Powerfuel Portland is proposing to deliver an Energy Recovery Facility (ERF) at Portland Port in a £100+ million investment.

-Powerfuel submitted its planning application for the ERF on 7 September which will now be considered by Dorset Council.
+Powerfuel submitted its planning application for the ERF on 7 September 2020 which is currently being considered by Dorset Council.

 Using tried and tested technology, the proposed ERF will be capable of exporting around 15MW of partially renewable low carbon energy, enough to power around 30,000 homes.